-- Decisions on appeal are to be deferential to the original decision, making changes to the finding only when there is clear error and to the sanction(s)/responsive action(s) only if there is a compelling justification to do so. - Appeals are not intended to provide for a full re-hearing (de novo) of the allegation(s).
-In most cases, appeals are confined to a review of the written documentation or record of the original hearing and documentation regarding the specific grounds for appeal.

-- An appeal is not an opportunity for the Appeal Decision-Maker to substitute their judgment for that of the original Decision-Makers merely because they disagree with the finding and/or sanction(s). - The Appeal Decision-Maker may consult with the Title IX Coordinator on questions of procedure or rationale, for clarification, if needed.
-Documentation of all such consultation will be maintained. - Appeals granted based on new evidence should normally be remanded to the original Investigator(s) and/or Decision-Makers for reconsideration. - Once an appeal is decided, the outcome is final: further appeals are not permitted, even if a decision or sanction is changed on remand (except in the case of a new hearing).
-When appeals result in no change to the finding or sanction, that decision is final.
-When an appeal results in a new finding or sanction, that finding or sanction can be appealed one final time on the grounds listed above and in accordance with these procedures. - In rare cases where a procedural error cannot be cured by the original Decision-Makers (as in cases of bias), the appeal may order a new hearing with a new Decision-Makers. - The results of a new hearing can be appealed, once, on any of the three available appeal grounds. - In cases in which the appeal results in reinstatement to ATU or resumption of privileges, all reasonable attempts will be made to restore the Respondent to their prior status, recognizing that some opportunities lost may be irreparable in the short term.
+- appeals are confined to a review of the written documentation or record of the original hearing and pertinent documentation regarding the specific grounds for appeal. - Decisions on appeal are to be deferential to the original determination, making changes to the finding only when there is clear error and to the sanction(s)/responsive action(s) only if there is a compelling justification to do so. - An appeal is not an opportunity for the Appeal Decision-Maker to substitute their judgment for that of the original Decision-Makers merely because they disagree with the finding and/or sanction(s). - The Appeal Decision-Maker may consult with the Title IX Coordinator or the AA/EEO Officer on questions of procedure or rationale, for clarification, if needed.
+Documentation of all such consultation will be maintained.
+Appeals granted should normally be remanded (or partially remanded) to the original Investigator(s) and/or Decision-Makers for reconsideration. - Once an appeal is decided, the outcome is final.
+Further appeals are not permitted, even if a decision or sanction is changed on remand (except in the case of a new hearing). - In rare cases where error cannot be cured by the original Investigator(s) and/or the Decision-Makers (as in cases of bias), the Appeal Decision-Makers may order a new investigation and/or hearing with new Investigator(s) and/or Decision-Makers. - The results of a new hearing can be appealed, once, on any of the three available appeal grounds. - In cases that result in reinstatement to ATU or resumption of privileges, all reasonable attempts will be made to restore the Respondent to their prior status, recognizing that some opportunities lost may be irreparable in the short term.

-29. Long-Term Remedies/Actions
+24. Long-Term Remedies/Actions

-Following the conclusion of the resolution process, and in addition to any sanctions implemented, the Title IX Coordinator and/or the AA/EEO Officer may implement long-term remedies or actions with respect to the parties and/or the campus community to stop the harassment, discrimination, and/or retaliation; remedy its effects; and prevent its reoccurrence.
+Following the conclusion of the resolution process, and in addition to any sanctions implemented, the Title IX Coordinator or the AA/EEO Officer may implement long-term remedies or actions with respect to the parties and/or the campus community to stop the harassment, discrimination, and/or retaliation; remedy its effects; and prevent its reoccurrence.